containerbuildsystem/ansible-role-osbs-namespace/README.md

     osbs_list_of_dict_sa_with_roles:
     - { sa_name: 'bot', role: 'view' }

-    # The maximum amount of CPU that a pod can request on a node across all containers
-    osbs_cpu_max: 1000m

-    # The maximum amount of memory that a pod can request on a node across all containers
-    osbs_memory_max: 3Gi

-    # The maximum size of an image that can be pushed to an internal registry
-    osbs_max_storage: 2Gi

     # Delete threshold counted in days to clean up old pods
     osbs_pruner_pods_days_old: 10